 One of the first things you’ll likely notice about Croatia is its’ bakeries.
 They are everywhere – and I mean like Starbucks in Seattle – they are on every corner and waft a smell of freshly baked sweetness throughout the streets and old towns each morning.

-I have found that embracing local specialties when travelling while adhering to my diet choices like no meat or fish or cheese boards, but being less fussy around the ingredients of the main dish component (like the pasta example) allows for an easier and more enjoyable time dining out when eating off the charted app-approved restaurant choices.
+I have found that embracing local specialties when traveling while adhering to my diet choices like no meat or fish or cheese boards, but being less fussy around the ingredients of the main dish component (like the pasta example) allows for an easier and more enjoyable time dining out when eating off the charted app-approved restaurant choices.

 It’s best to take a second to think about this before your trip and determine your own limits so you can focus on truly enjoying each moment and bite of your trip in Croatia!